kiboschool/course-programming-1/src/lessons/loops/while-loops.md

 # While loops

 Often, we want code to keep going.
-For example, a password prompt might ask a user for their password until they enter a valid value.
+For example, a password prompt might ask a user to enter a new, yet complex, password until they enter a valid value.
 The program doesn’t know ahead of time how many tries the user will need.
 Instead, it knows when to stop asking — when the user enters a valid password.
 This type of situation is perfect for a `while` loop.

 In this section, we'll learn about `while` loops. `while` loops repeat a block of code until a condition is met.